-Isabel has a broad commercial and chancery practice covering all of Chambers’ core practice areas, with a particular focus on Property and Insolvency litigation.
+Isabel has a broad commercial and chancery practice, with a particular focus on Property, Insolvency and Commercial litigation.

-- Appearing as sole counsel in an appeal to the Upper Tribunal (Lands Chamber) relating to the construction of leases and the recovery of notional rent via service charges: Retirement Lease Housing Association Ltd & Anor v Schellerup & Ors UKUT 232 (LC);
+- Isabel appeared as sole counsel in an appeal to the Upper Tribunal (Lands Chamber) relating to the construction of leases and the recovery of notional rent via service charges: Retirement Lease Housing Association Ltd & Anor v Schellerup & Ors UKUT 232 (LC)

-Isabel undertakes work involving all aspects of commercial litigation.
-She has experience of a broad range of business disputes, including claims concerning the proper construction and effect of contractual terms and conditions; the implication and breach of duties of good faith; bailment and conversion; the sale of goods and supply of services; agency (including estate agent’s commission); and disputes in the context of joint ventures.
+Isabel undertakes work involving all aspects of commercial litigation including civil fraud and asset recovery.
+She has experience of a broad range of business disputes, including claims concerning the proper construction and effect of contractual terms and conditions; misrepresentation; rectification and mistake; breach of duties of good faith; bailment and conversion; the sale of goods and supply of services; and disputes arising out of joint ventures.

 Her current and recent instructions include:

-- Acting as junior counsel (led by Romie Tager QC) in Russell v Cartwright & Ors EWHC 41 (Ch), a two-week High Court trial concerning duties of disclosure and good faith, allegations of fraudulent misrepresentation and the break down of a joint venture agreement;
+- Acting as junior counsel (led by Romie Tager KC) in a two-week High Court trial concerning duties of disclosure and good faith, allegations of fraudulent misrepresentation and the breakdown of a joint venture agreement

-In the past, Isabel has been led by Romie Tager QC in a two-day appeal to the Court of Appeal in Group Seven Ltd v Allied Investment Corporation Ltd EWCA Civ 631 and by Gary Blaker QC in a two-week trial in Van Collem v Van Collem EWHC 2258 (Ch).
+In the past, Isabel has been led by Romie Tager KC in a two-day appeal to the Court of Appeal in Group Seven Ltd v Allied Investment Corporation Ltd EWCA Civ 631 and by Gary Blaker KC in a two-week trial in Van Collem v Van Collem EWHC 2258 (Ch).
 Both of these cases concerned civil fraud in the context of multi-million pound claims.

 Company & Partnership

 Isabel acts for and advises a range of clients in relation to company disputes.
 Her practice has a particular emphasis on claims concerning directors’ duties and matters that touch on insolvency issues.
-Isabel frequently advises and appears as an advocate for the Secretary of State for Business, Energy & Industrial Strategy in relation to proceedings under the Company Directors Disqualification Act 1986.
 Examples of recent cases include:

-Isabel acts for a wide range of creditors, debtors and office holders in an advisory and representative capacity.
+Isabel is recognised as a leading insolvency specialist.
+She acts for a wide range of creditors, debtors and office holders in an advisory and representative capacity.
 She frequently appears in the Insolvency & Companies Court.
-As well as private and commercial clients, she receives regular instructions from HM Revenue & Customs, the Official Receiver, the Insolvency Service and the Secretary of State for Business, Energy & Industrial Strategy.
+During her appointment to the Attorney General’s panel Isabel received regular instructions from HM Revenue & Customs, the Official Receiver, the Insolvency Service and the Secretary of State for Business, Energy & Industrial Strategy (now Secretary of State for Business & Trade).
 Isabel’s practice covers both individual and corporate insolvency proceedings.

-- Acting as junior counsel (led by Nicholas Trompeter QC) in bringing an injunction to restrain the presentation of a winding up petition on behalf of one of the UK’s largest high street businesses.
-The case (eventually settling out of Court) was dealt with on an urgent basis at the outset of the disruption caused by the Coronavirus pandemic;
+- Acting as junior counsel (led by Nicholas Trompeter KC) in injunctive proceedings to restrain the presentation of a winding up petition on behalf of one of the UK’s largest high street businesses.
+The case (eventually settling out of Court) was dealt with on an urgent basis at the outset of the disruption caused by the Coronavirus pandemic

-- Acting as junior counsel (led by Gary Blaker QC) in Re Pinnacle (Angelgate) Manchester Limited (In Liquidation) EWHC 141 (Ch), a case concerning the recovery and distribution of funds on behalf of foreign investors into a failed ‘off-plan’ residential development;
+- Acting as junior counsel (led by Gary Blaker KC) in Re Pinnacle (Angelgate) Manchester Limited (In Liquidation) EWHC 141 (Ch), a case concerning the recovery and distribution of funds on behalf of foreign investors into a failed ‘off-plan’ residential development

 Landlord & Tenant

 Isabel acts both for landlords and tenants across a range of residential and commercial disputes.
-She regularly advises on and drafts claims for possession, forfeiture, trespass and nuisance; dilapidations claims; claims relating to breaches and/or enforceability of leasehold covenants; service charge disputes; opposed and unopposed lease renewals; disputes about the validity of property notices; and all other types of landlord and tenant dispute.
+She has substantial experience of claims for possession, forfeiture, trespass and nuisance; dilapidations claims; claims relating to breaches and/or enforceability of leasehold covenants; service charge disputes; opposed and unopposed lease renewals; disputes about the validity of property notices; and all other types of landlord and tenant dispute.

-Isabel’s clients include large landowners such as the Freshwater Group, major infrastructure providers such as Network Rail, numerous government departments, commercial investors, utility companies, developers, lenders, LPA receivers and private landlords.
+Isabel’s clients include large landowners, developers and commercial investors such as Aviva, the Galliard Group, Patrizia and the Freshwater Group, major infrastructure providers such as Network Rail, numerous government departments, utility companies, lenders, LPA receivers and private landlords.

 Current and recent instructions include:

 - Acting as junior counsel in a long running 1954 Act Lease Renewal and Service Charge dispute concerning a central London landmark property.
-Led by Nicholas Trompeter QC;
+Led by Nicholas Trompeter KC

 Isabel accepts instructions in relation to all real property matters, including co-ownership disputes, claims concerning trusts of land and proprietary estoppel.
-She has been instructed in various matters involving questions of Land Registration, adverse possession, trespass, boundaries, easements and restrictive covenants.
+She has experience of matters involving questions of Land Registration, adverse possession, trespass, boundaries, easements and restrictive covenants.
 Isabel is also frequently instructed by and against banks, institutional lenders and finance companies to advise, draft pleadings and appear as an advocate in disputes concerning mortgages and charges.
 Her current and recent instructions as sole counsel include:

-- Carrying out extensive legal research for leading counsel Nicholas Trompeter QC and Kevin Prosser QC in relation to the national non-domestic rates matter Rossendale Borough Council v Hurstwood Properties (A) Ltd & Ors UKSC 16;
+- Carrying out extensive legal research for leading counsel Nicholas Trompeter KC and Kevin Prosser KC in relation to the national non-domestic rates matter Rossendale Borough Council v Hurstwood Properties (A) Ltd & Ors UKSC 16

 - Acting for the owners of a freehold property in a successful claim against the Crown Estate Commissioners for a vesting order under both s.181 of Law of Property Act 1925 and s.44 of the Trustee Act 1925.
 The application also concerned technical legal arguments about the dissolution of foreign companies and bona vacantia